decarlof/BC-Techincal-Working-Group/doc/source/howtos/doc.howtos_01.rst

 Prerequisites:

+#.
 64GB memory
+#.
 Cat 6A cable
+#.
 Intel X550T2 ETHERNET CONVERGED Network Adapter X550-T2 (available from Sorcium as Part#: 3E9073)

+.. warning:: The same procedure works also for the latest FLIR supported Myricom ARC Series C-Class network adapter

+Tasks:

-1. Enable jumbo packet
+#.
+Enable jumbo packet
-2. Disable DHCP and set a fixed IP address on the Ethernet port connecting to the FLIR
+#.
+Disable DHCP and set a fixed IP address on the Ethernet port connecting to the FLIR
-3. Increase the receive buffer size.
+#.
+Increase the receive buffer size.
-4. Increase the Network parameters in the kernel
+#.
+Increase the Network parameters in the kernel
-5. Set the NIC tx queue length
+#.
+Set the NIC tx queue length

+Description:

 1. 2. and 3. are documented at `here <https://www.flir.com/support-center/iis/machine-vision/knowledge-base/lost-ethernet-data-packets-on-linux-systems/>`_